 I hadn’t eaten since a relatively normal family breakfast hours earlier, but the grumbling belly that woke me up wasn’t nearly enough motivation to face down the monster raging quietly in the halls beyond my bedroom door.
 This wouldn’t be the first meal I missed in favor of not getting my ass kicked.
 Instead, I stuffed my most prized possessions into a small backpack along with a couple changes of clothing.
 I hid the pack behind the broken closet door and climbed back into bed, resolving to make a run for it when everyone else was asleep.
 It wasn’t long before I nodded off again.

 I’ve had maybe a dozen sleepwalking episodes throughout the years and stored indistinct impressions of each semi-conscious jaunt that was half dream and half reality.
 The first night I took to leaving the house under duress was years earlier when we lived in Colorado.
 The door locked behind me as I stumbled out of our townhouse.
-I tried the handle until the frustration woke me up, and I started screaming to be let it.
+I tried the handle until the frustration woke me up, and I started screaming to be let in.
 It was right around the same time Mister Chance was faced down by my grandma’s witchy woman mojo, so maybe there is a connection I have forgotten.

 When my eyes opened for the third time that day, it was to a bedroom dressed in darkness and a graveyard silence.
 I was still fast asleep and deep in dreamland.
-I rarely remember the exact details that accompany my sleeping journeys, but I was returned to my parents wearing a backpack and Spiderman underwear, so I assume I grabbed the hidden pack before cracking the door leading the hallway.
-Doctor Demented and my mom slept directly across my room, but the house was well insulated and a seven-year-old with bare feet doesn’t make much noise creeping like a church mouse down the carpeted hallway.
+I rarely remember the exact details that accompany my sleeping journeys, but I was returned to my parents wearing a backpack and Spiderman underwear, so I assume I grabbed the hidden pack before cracking the door leading to the hallway.
+Doctor Demented and Mom slept directly across my room, but the house was well insulated and a seven-year-old with bare feet doesn’t make much noise creeping like a church mouse down the carpeted hallway.

 My next stop was our well-stocked kitchen since I also had fruit and granola bars alongside the toys and clothes and photographs in my pack.
 The antiseptic cleanliness of the marble counters reflected the ghostly moonlight, bathing the space in a bluish glow.
 I made short work of securing provisions before creeping down the short set of stairs leading to the back door and basement.
 A deadbolt lock and doorknob was all that stood between me and freedom.

 I still don’t know where I thought I was going.
 Perhaps I was fully dressed in my dream and heading for my best friend’s house on the other side of the gravel pit.
-I could have been taking off for a ride in my dad’s work van.
+I could have been taking off for a ride in my dad’s work van with my sister.
 In the real world, I stepped onto the frozen concrete pad outside and closed the door behind me.
 Summer would have provided two steps down to comfy grass, but in the dead of winter, it was only a couple of inches to a foot of snow that wouldn’t melt until April.
 There would have been a slight pause as I leaned with what little weight I possessed to force my bare foot through the frozen inch and a half of glittering crystals that formed a solid crust on top of the snow.